-- Development should achieve the following design aims to maximise the unique character and potential of each centre and improve accessibility and the overall environment with the highest quality design to ensure new development at: - Sydenham, Forest Hill and Blackheath preserves or enhances the historic character and that of the surrounding residential area within Conservation Area status. - Forest Hill improves pedestrian connections to the station, throughout the town centre b. and to the surrounding neighbourhoods with an improved streetscape and public realm. - C. Sydenham supports physical and environmental improvements to the High Street. - Lee Green improves the civic space and connections between sites with mixed use d. development.
+- 4. Development should achieve the following design aims to maximise the unique character and potential of each centre and improve accessibility and the overall environment with the highest quality design to ensure new development at: - a.
+Sydenham, Forest Hill, Lee Green and Blackheath preserves or enhances the historic character and significance, and that of the surrounding residential areas within a conservation area

+- b.
+Forest Hill improves pedestrian connections to the station, throughout the town centre and to the surrounding neighbourhoods with an improved streetscape and public realm - c.
+Sydenham supports physical and environmental improvements to the High Street - d.
+Lee Green improves the civic space and connections between sites with mixed use development.